Auros/SiraUtil/README.md

 > What you should be doing is stating a need, "I need something to drink with lunch," and then we will make sure you have something when you sit down to eat.

  Despite the quote, I suggest you do your own research into Dependency Injection as a concept and maybe play around with it in a dummy project.

+ If you do understand the general idea of Zenject, I HIGHLY recommend you check out these two resources.
+Trying to use Zenject without knowing how it works is like a chain around your leg.

  [Zenject's README](https://github.com/svermeulen/Extenject) on GitHub